yousefelassal/quote-cron/README.md

 > We can only learn to love by loving.

 > To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.

+> If you change the way you look at things, the things you look at change.